spacemeshos/smapp-lite/TestCases.md

 13. Check that the confirmation dialog asks the user to confirm the wipe-out action.
 14. Ensure that confirming the wipe-out action deletes the current wallet data and navigates the user to the appropriate page for creating or recovering a wallet.
 15. Verify that canceling the wipe-out action keeps the current wallet data intact and returns the user to the login page.
-16. Verify that the log out button is visible in the upper right corner of the wallet overview screen (currently "lock" icon).
+16. Verify that the log-out button is visible in the upper right corner of the wallet overview screen (currently "lock" icon).
 17. Ensure the "lock" button is clickable.
 18. Check that clicking the "lock" button logs the user out and redirects them to the login page.
 19. Check behavior when the user's session expires: ensure the user is redirected to the login page and required to re-enter their password.